ibrdtn/wifisd/README.md

 sd-ext/dtnoutbox.conf
 ```

-Simply uncomment and adapt the first three parameters as desired.
+Simply uncomment the first line to enable dtnoutbox and adapt the other parameters as desired.
 If necessary adjust the optional parameters, too.
 For a short help, have a look at the dtnoutbox tool.